Skip to navigation Skip to content

 The RFCS provides free, independent, and confidential assistance to eligible farmers to:

-- offer a range of services and information to support customers assess their business finances and plan for the future
+• offer a range of services and information to support customers to assess their business finances and plans for the future

-- access government and industry programs as well as help with short term issues like negotiating loans, debt mediation and succession planning
+• access government and industry programs, as well as help with short term issues including:

 For FHA claims, the Rural Financial Counsellor (RFC) is authorised to sight, copy and certify a person’s original identity documents for the purpose of completing linkage with the customer, as part of the Identity Confirmation process.

-Customers may consent to have their RFC attend meetings with them and their FHCO.
-This will ensure they receive support from both services that complement each other as the customer works to improve their financial situation.
+he customer can consent to having their RFC attend meetings with them and their FHCO.
+This helps the RFC and FHCO to provide complementary support for the customer as they work towards improving their financial situation.

 A person does not need to be in receipt of FHA to be referred to RFCS and access the RFCS services.